Samar-001/-Credit-Card-Fraud-Detection-using-5-ML-Models/README.md

 # SAMPLING: Credit Card Fraud Detection
-## Using 4 sampling methods to predict the result with the help of 5 ML models
+## Using 5 sampling methods to predict the result with the help of 5 ML models
-### _Sampling Methods used: Random, Systematic, Stratified, Clustered_
+### _Sampling Methods used: Random, Systematic, Stratified, Clustered, Weighted_
 ### _ML Models used: Logistic Regression, Decision Trees, Random Forest, Naive Bayes, K-Nearest Neighbor_

 <br>